Smith & Wesson Model 10: World War II

 The finish on Victory Models was typically a sandblasted and parkerized finish, which is noticeably different from the higher-quality blue or nickel/chrome finishes usually found on commercial M&P/Model 10 revolvers.

 Other distinguishing features of the Victory Model revolver are the lanyard loop at the bottom of the grip frame, and the use of smooth (rather than checkered) walnut grip panels.
 However, some early models did use a checkered grip, most notably the pre-1942 manufacture.

 Model 10

 After World War II, Smith & Wesson returned to manufacturing the M&P series.

-Along with cosmetic changes and replacement of the frame fitting grip with the Magna stocks, the spring-loaded hammer block safety gave way to a cam-actuated hammer block that rode in a channel in the side plate (Smith 1968).
+Along with cosmetic changes and the replacement of the frame fitting grip with the Magna stocks, the spring-loaded hammer block safety gave way to a cam-actuated hammer block that rode in a channel in the side plate (Smith 1968).

 In the late 1950s, Smith & Wesson adopted the convention of using numeric designations to distinguish their various models of handguns, and the M&P was renamed the Model 10.

 The M&P/Model 10 has been available in both blued steel finish and nickel finish for most of its production run.
 The model has also been offered throughout the years with both the round butt and square butt grip patterns.

 Beginning with the Model 10–5 series in the late 1960s, the tapered barrel and its trademark 'half moon' front sight (as shown in the illustrations on this page) were replaced by a straight bull barrel and a sloped milled ramp front sight.

 Late model Model 10s are capable of handling any .38 Special cartridge produced today up to and including +P+ rounds.